KTM 390 Adventure is likely to have its world premiere at the 2017 EICMA Motorcycle Show in November.

 In India, the KTM 390 Adventure will take on the likes of Royal Enfield Himalayan and BMW G 310 GS.

-KTM, the Austrian bikemaker has recently introduced the 2017 KTM RC series in the Indian market.
+KTM, the Austrian bikemaker had launched the 2017 KTM RC series in the Indian market earlier this year.
 Along with new Duke 200 & 390, the company has also introduced the new Duke 250 in the country.
-At the launch, KTM confirmed that the next model to roll out from KTM India will be the new KTM 390 Adventure.
-This motorcycle is currently in development stage, and has been spotted several times around the world during its test rounds.
+KTM is also working on an all-new adventure tourer called KTM 390 Adventure.
+At the launch of new RCs, the company confirmed that this adventure bike will also come to India.
+This motorcycle is currently in testing and development phase, and has been spotted several times around the world during its test rounds.

-It will be built on the new generation KTM Duke platform that also underpins the Supersport RC series.
-At the RC launch event, Amit Nandi, head of operations, Bajaj Pro-biking confirmed that this Adventure motorcycle will be manufactured in India at Bajaj’s Chakan facility in Pune.
+The 390 Adventure will be developed on the company’s new generation KTM Duke platform that also underpins the Supersport RC series.
+Like the Dukes & RCs, this sports tourer will also be manufactured in India at Bajaj’s Chakan facility in Pune.
 In fact, India will be manufacturing hub for the upcoming model.
-This will be the new entrant in the growing adventure bike segment in India, and will take on the likes of Royal Enfield Himalayan and the upcoming BMW G310 GS.
-The bike is scheduled to make its global debut at the 2017 EICMA Motorcycle Show in November.
+It will take on the likes of Royal Enfield Himalayan and the upcoming BMW G310 GS.
+If reports are to be believed, the bike will make its global debut at the 2017 EICMA Motorcycle Show in November.

 |Minimum (Estimated)||Rs 2.4 lakh|